carpentries-incubator/good-practices-lesson/learners/setup.md

 sphinx-quickstart 8.1.3
 ```

-Please note that `sphinx` is an optional material, so if you do not install this now, it can be done when needed during the workshop.
+Please note that `sphinx` is used for optional exercises, so if you do not install this package now, it can be done when needed during the workshop.

 To deactivate the environment, run